 Self-defense training can be a worthwhile venture, but when it comes to rape or sexual assault prevention, it just isn’t an effective one.
 While we can promote it as a personal protective measure, we have to also acknowledge that the very need to do so is a product of victim blaming.

 Some have argued that if recommending self-defense classes to prevent sexual assault is victim blaming, then recommending a home security system to prevent burglary is victim blaming, too.
-The difference is, even if you don’t have home security and someone breaks in and steals your belongings, it’s still recognised as a crime.
+The difference is that even if you don’t have home security and someone breaks in and steals your belongings, it’s still recognised as a crime.
 Burglary cases aren’t being thrown out because victims failed to lock their doors.
 On the other hand, just last year, a British judge dismissed a rape case because the victim had taken “no physical steps” to stop if from happening, and therefore he believed that it “did not constitute rape”.
 Cases like this one are not out of the ordinary.

 It’s not that we shouldn’t bother learning to defend ourselves, but that we should be having wider conversations about why we feel that we have to.
 Instead of just recommending self-defense classes for some, we need to take steps to create a safer society for all.